VivekVijayan22/Hospitality_Data_Analysis--powerBI/README.md

-## Some Important insights from the Dashboard
+## Key insights from Dashboard
-- Developed 2 Dashboards for Overall Analysis and Booking Analysis
-- The analysis is done on various parameters to give a proper insight from the requirement mentioned by the revenue team.
+1. Ratings Strongly Influence Occupancy
+- Properties with lower average ratings (e.g., 2.3–2.5) have significantly lower occupancy rates (~44–49%).
-- There is  Strong positive correlation between property ratings and occupancy rates indicates that guests heavily rely on reviews when booking.
+- High-rated properties (ratings >4.0) consistently show occupancy rates above 60%, confirming that guests prioritize reviews before booking.
+2. Occupancy Drives RevPAR (Revenue per Available Room)
+- A direct positive correlation exists between occupancy % and RevPAR.
+- Properties with both high occupancy and good ratings tend to deliver better revenue performance.
+3. ADR Is Flat – Static Pricing Strategy
--  Flat ADR(Average Daily Rate) trends suggest limited use of dynamic pricing models across properties.They are following flat pricing.
+- ADR (Average Daily Rate) remains nearly constant at ₹12,696 across all segments and weeks, indicating lack of dynamic pricing.
--  ADR is consistently lower on properties’ own online booking platform compared to third-party booking channels, highlighting pricing strategy gaps.
-- We need to focus more on Elite customers across the cities as they drive the revenue boost.
-RT2 Room type should be prioritized more as it has the highest   influence on revenue.
-- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
-- AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage is 57 and cancellation rate as 24.4%.
-- AtliQ Blu has the highest occupancy of 62%
-- Week 27 recorded the highest revenue among all, which is 139.73 Million
+- This limits revenue optimization opportunities during high-demand periods.
+4. Weekends Drive Higher Revenue
+- On weekends:
+ sub - RevPAR increases (₹7,972 vs ₹7,083).
+sub - Occupancy improves from 63% to 56% .
+- Suggests weekend-focused promotions or pricing could be optimized further.
+5. Direct Channels Underperform
+- ADR from direct platforms (own booking platforms) is lower than other booking platforms.
+- Realisation % also slightly dips for direct channels, indicating potential issues in pricing strategy or customer perception.
+6. Room Class Distribution
-- Elite type rooms has the most booking and as well higher cancellation rate
+- Elite and Premium rooms generate the highest revenue (₹554M and ₹456M), suggesting these segments are in demand.
+- Standard rooms bring the least (₹306M), but may still be critical for volume-based bookings.
+7. City-wise Revenue Leader
+- Mumbai leads in city-wise revenue (₹661M), followed by Bangalore (₹415M).
+- Properties in Hyderabad and Delhi trail behind, despite similar room offerings—indicating regional differences in demand or pricing efficiency.
+8. Cancellation Rates Are Moderate
+- Average cancellation rate across properties is ~24.8%, with little variance.
+- This level is manageable but may benefit from policies or incentives to reduce last-minute cancellations.

+## Strategic Recommendations
+- Implement dynamic pricing to optimize ADR based on demand.
+- Focus on improving online ratings through service quality and post-stay feedback management.
+- Consider channel-specific offers to improve performance of direct bookings.
+-Promote high-performing room classes (Elite/Premium) and cities (like Mumbai) during peak travel periods.